 Genealogical Research Information

 The library staff are unable to conduct genealogical research on your behalf.
-We will, however, print copies of information from the newspaper microfilm if we are given the date of the event.
+We will, however, print copies of information from the Jefferson County Union if we are given the date of the event.
 We request that you provide us with a stamped, self-addressed envelope if you wish us to mail you the copies and reimbursement of 10 cents per page for the copies.
+We will also gladly email the documents to you at no charge.
 To check an index to the Daily Jefferson County Union contact the Hoard Historical Museum.
+We have a Genealogy Group that meets the 4th Wednesday of each month at noon in the Community Room on the First Floor of the Library.
+All are welcome!

 Jefferson County Census Records on microfilm